Looking past commodities slump, Sweden moves a town for a mine

-KIRUNA, Sweden (Reuters) - Undaunted by falling commodity prices, a Swedish company will start dismantling and moving the historic Arctic town of Kiruna this month to make way for the expansion of Europe’s biggest iron ore mine.
+KIRUNA, Sweden, April 8 (Reuters) - Undaunted by falling commodity prices, a Swedish company will start dismantling and moving the historic Arctic town of Kiruna this month to make way for the expansion of Europe’s biggest iron ore mine.

-Moving the town just three kilometers away at an estimated cost of over $2 billion comes despite an iron ore price that has slumped by around two thirds in the past two years.
+Moving the town just three kilometres away at an estimated cost of over $2 billion comes despite an iron ore price that has slumped by around two thirds in the past two years.

 “We have to move past the grief because we’ve made a decision and 96 percent of the people supported it,” Kiruna deputy mayor Niklas Siren told Reuters.
 “The town and the mine live in symbiosis: there is no town without the mine and no mine without the town.”